MelvinCr1/2JAVA_IStoreApp/README.md

     - View (for administrator and employee with access) a list of everyone with access to the store

+## 3. Installation and Configuration Guide

+### Prerequisites
+Before starting the installation, make sure your system has the following:

+- Java Development Kit (JDK) version 11 or higher.
+- MySQL Server or another relational database management system.
+- Apache Maven for dependency management and project building.
+- Git for cloning the project repository.

+### Installation
+1- Clone this Git repository to your local machine:
+2- Set up the database:

+Make sure your MySQL server is running before starting the application.

-## 3. Rendering
+## 4. Rendering

-The rendering of the project containing:
+#### The rendering of the project containing:
 - The source code
 - Additional files (sounds, images, etc.)
 - Technical documentation